 It may surprise you, but Transylvania is not just a fictional setting from Bram Stoker’s Dracula novel — it is, in fact, an actual place.

-The Dracula thing expectedly does get played up a little bit.
+The Dracula angle expectedly does get played up a little bit.
 Tourist restaurants in Sighisoara, the birthplace of Vlad the Impaler who served as his inspiration, serve things like Dracula’s bloody steak or his ‘favorite wine’.
-But for the most part, the region is pretty low-key and seems mostly off the tourist radar.
+But for the most part, the region is rather low-key and seems mostly off the tourist radar.

-If Romania is not on your list, it should be.
-Thanks to its beautifully preserved Medieval towns, stunning landscapes, and a wonderfully traditional culture, I think Transylvania might well be one of the most underrated regions of Europe.
-I recently went on a road trip through Transylvania, and the following places were among my highlights.
+Thanks to its beautifully preserved Medieval towns, stunning landscapes, and wonderfully traditional culture, I think Transylvania might well be one of the most underrated regions of Europe.

 Small quiet city with a charming old town